 [Regulation 20A inserted in Gazette 2 May 1995 p.
 1657.]

 20B.
-Removal of stock from run without waybill or other document
+When waybill etc. not required for stock movement

 The proprietor or any other person for the time being having the custody and control of any stock of any type prescribed for the purposes of section 46 of the Act which are on a run or on any place where stock are sold or disposed of, may cause or permit the stock to be removed from the run or place without a waybill or other document —